 Curtis Flowers has been tried six times for the same crime.
 For more than 20 years, Flowers has maintained his innocence.
 He's won appeal after appeal, but every time, the prosecutor just tries the case again.
 What does the evidence reveal?
 And why does the justice system ignore the prosecutor's record and keep Flowers on death row?
 Learn more.

-Child abductions are rare crimes.
-And they're typically solved.
-For 27 years, the investigation into the abduction of Jacob Wetterling in rural Minnesota yielded no answers.
-In the most comprehensive reporting on this case, APM Reports and reporter Madeleine Baran reveal how law enforcement mishandled one of the most notorious child abductions in the country and how those failures fueled national anxiety about stranger danger, led to the nation's sex-offender registries and raise questions about crime-solving effectiveness and accountability.
+The investigation into the abduction of Jacob Wetterling yielded no answers for 27 years.
+We investigate how law enforcement mishandled one of the most notorious child abductions in the country and how those failures fueled national anxiety about stranger danger, led to the nation's sex-offender registries and raise questions about crime-solving accountability.
+Learn more.

 On the morning of July 16, 1996, someone walked into a furniture store in downtown Winona, Mississippi, and murdered four employees.
 Each was shot in the head.
 It was perhaps the most shocking crime the small town had ever seen.
 Investigators charged a man named Curtis Flowers with the murders.
 What followed was a two-decade legal odyssey in which Flowers was tried six times for the same crime.
 He remains on death row, though some people believe he's innocent.

 The case against Curtis Flowers relies heavily on three threads of evidence: the route he allegedly walked the morning of the murders, the gun that investigators believe he used, and the people he supposedly confessed to in jail.
 In this episode, we meet the witnesses who said they saw Flowers walking through downtown Winona, Mississippi, the morning of the murders.
 Some of their stories now waver on key details.